 An adorable and easy holiday project you can make with your family.
 Then use these festive Peanut Butter Cup Christmas Trees as decorations or a centerpiece on the holiday table.

-I first saw these little Reese’s trees here But after seeing them once I saw them many times on Pinterest, even once from a magazine.
+I first saw these little Reese’s trees here But after seeing them once I saw these peanut butter Christmas trees many times on Pinterest, even once from a magazine.
 But, I’m crediting where I saw them first.

 Handmade gift giving